 We have developed several AMB extensions.
 A brief description and links to the Github repos are below.

-native-to-erc20 - an extension that allows a user to transfer native tokens on one chain to ERC677 tokens on another chain.
-It works similarly to the POA20 bridge.
+Erc-to-Native - an extension to transfer an ERC20 token on one chain to a native token on another chain.
+It works similarly to the xDai bridge.

 CryptoKitties NFTs - an extension prepared for demonstration purposes.
 It allows users to transfer CryptoKitties ERC721 tokens from the Ethereum Mainnet to the xDai chain.